-If you, like me, prefer your physical activity to be limited to lifting delicious things up to your food slot, there are loads of foodie things to do during the day too.
+If you, like me, prefer your physical activity to be limited to lifting delicious things up to your face, there are loads of foodie things to do during the day too.

 FOR INSTANCE.
 An afternoon at the legendary Choccy-Woccy-Doo-Dah in Soho includes private use of The London Parlour for up to ten people, plus milkshakes, dipping pots of molten chocolate and platters of cake for £30pp.

 Fancy cookie company Biscuiteers runs special School Of Icing workshops just for hen parties at £56pp, which includes a 90 minute masterclass, a glass of prosecco and a Biscuiteers souvenir apron to take home.
 You can come to them – the have icing cafes in Battersea and Notting Hill – or they can come to you.